 Can I get life insurance if I’ve been to rehab?

-Additionally, many insurers require a medical exam or additional information about an individual’s drug use before issuing a policy.
-Depending on the type of drug used and the amount of time since last usage, the insurer may issue a policy with higher-than-average premiums or deny the application altogether.
+Many insurers require a medical exam or additional information about your drug use before offering coverage.
+Depending on the type of drug and how long it’s been since you last used it, the insurer may offer coverage at higher premiums or deny your application.

-Depending on your health and drug use history, you may be eligible for standard term or permanent life insurance.
-However, if your relationship with drugs is a bit more complicated than “a couple joints back in your college days”, you might consider some other types of life insurance policies that skip the extensive medical questionnaires, exams, or drug tests.
+However, if your relationship with drugs is more complex than occasional use, you might want to explore other types of life insurance policies that bypass extensive medical questionnaires, exams, or drug tests.

 Simplified issue life insurance